xsuite/xfields/docs/gettingstarted.rst

 Getting Started Guide
 =====================

-To install Xfields please follow the instructions in the dedicated :doc:`installation page <installation>`.
+This page describes the basic usage of Xfields (if you need to install Xfields, please follow the instructions in the dedicated :doc:`installation page <installation>`).

 Create a Platform
 --------------------------